helgoboss/helgobox/doc/user-guide.md

 ### Controller setup

-In order to get the most out of your controller in combination with ReaLearn, you should consider the following hints:
+In order to get the most out of your controller in combination with ReaLearn, you should consider the general hints given in the last section "Controllers known to work with ReaLearn".

-- Put your controller's buttons into momentary mode, *not* toggle mode.
-- If you are in the lucky situation of owning a controller with endless rotary encoders, by all means, configure them to transmit relative values, not absolute ones!
-  - Otherwise you can't take advantage of ReaLearn's advanced features for sources emitting relative values, such as the "Step size" or "Speed" setting.
-Also, preventing parameter jumps can never be as effective in absolute mode as in relative mode.

 ## Reference